-Australia is known as a nation of sporting champions; but when it comes to entrepreneurship we may have dropped the ball.
+Australia may be a nation of sporting champions but when it comes to entrepreneurship we’ve dropped the ball.

 A recent U.S News and World report ranked Australia 13th (four places down from last year) on its list of ‘Best Countries For Entrepreneurs’, citing technological expertise, innovation, culture and easy access to capital as barriers to Australia’s start-up scene.
 We spoke to some well-known Australian entrepreneurs to see if they thought this was really a problem.